Kief is the name commonly used to describe the harvested sticky, powder-like crystals found on marijuana flower that can produce a more intense high.

 The heat of your coffee or tea can activate the kief’s cannabinoids.
 To make kief coffee or tea, simply sprinkle kief powder into your mug and stir.
 Since the cannabinoids will be digested before reaching your bloodstream, taking kief this way offers delayed, yet longer lasting and stronger effects.

 Blend kief into butter

-Kief-infused butter can be used in baking recipes to make highly-potent marijuana edibles.
-Here’s how to do it:
+Kief butter can be used in baking recipes to make highly-potent marijuana edibles, such as kief cupcakes, kief brownies, and more.